Open Days offer an open opportunity

 Visit the site and meet the teachers

-Things are developing quickly over at Altum Academy’s site in Wilton, Wellington; and if a drive-by isn’t enough to satisfy your curiosity, you’ll get a better look at the facilities on one of their two upcoming Open Days.
+Things are developing quickly over at Altum Academy’s site in Wilton, Wellington; and if a drive-by isn’t enough to satisfy your curiosity, you’ll get a better look at the facilities on one of our upcoming Open Days.

-December is a busy time of year, so they’ve set up two dates in the hope that one of them will fit your schedule:
+We’ve set up a couple of dates in the hope that one of them will fit your schedule:

 • Sunday 7th December, 2:00-3:30pm